Skip navigation

 IMPORTANT WARNING:

-Hydromorphone injection may be habit forming, especially with prolonged use, and cause slowed or stopped breathing or death if it is overused.
+Hydromorphone injection may be habit forming, especially with prolonged use.
 Inject hydromorphone injection exactly as directed.
 Do not use more of it or use it more often than prescribed by your doctor, While using hydromorphone injection, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
 There is a greater risk that you will overuse hydromorphone if you have or have ever had any of these conditions.
 Talk to your health care provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.

-Taking certain medications during your treatment with hydromorphone injection may increase the risk that you will develop serious, life-threatening breathing problems, sedation, or coma.
-Tell your doctor if you are taking or plan to take any of the following medications: benzodiazepines such as alprazolam (Xanax), chlordiazepoxide (Librium, in Librax), clonazepam (Klonopin), diazepam (Diastat, Valium), estazolam, flurazepam, lorazepam (Ativan), oxazepam, temazepam (Restoril), and triazolam (Halcion); medications for mental illness or nausea; muscle relaxants; other narcotic pain medications; sedatives; sleeping pills; or tranquilizers.
+Taking certain medications during your treatment with hydromorphone injection may increase the risk that you will develop serious or life-threatening breathing problems, sedation, or coma.
+Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
 Your doctor may need to change the doses of your medications and will monitor you carefully.
-If you use hydromorphone injection with any of these medications and you develop any of the following symptoms, call your doctor immediately or seek emergency medical care: unusual dizziness, lightheadedness, extreme sleepiness, slowed or difficult breathing, or unresponsiveness.
+If you use hydromorphone injection with other medications and you develop any of the following symptoms, call your doctor immediately or seek emergency medical care: unusual dizziness, lightheadedness, extreme sleepiness, slowed or difficult breathing, or unresponsiveness.
 Be sure that your caregiver or family members know which symptoms may be serious so they can call the doctor or emergency medical care if you are unable to seek treatment on your own.

 Drinking alcohol, taking prescription or nonprescription medications that contain alcohol, or using street drugs during your treatment with hydromorphone injection increases the risk that you will experience serious, life-threatening side effects.
 Do not drink alcohol, take prescription or nonprescription medications that contain alcohol, or use street drugs during your treatment.